quran-bash-scripts/quran-bash-scripts.github.io/Quran-BASH-Scripts-Documentation.md

 The app heavily relies on the playlist file having 6236 lines, each line corresponding to a verse of the Quran as it appears in any valid Tanzil/Zekr Tafsir/Translation file.
 As pointed out, the Tanzil/Zekr Translation/Tafsir files could tolerate additional lines, however, they have to appear after the 6236 lines designating the verses of the Quran.
 This is also the case for the Playlist files.
 They would tolerate additional lines if they appear after the 6236 lines pointing to the 6236 Quran audio files.
 The additional lines could give some licence information or any other type of information.
 These additional lines will never be used by the program.

-<a id="orge30ae51"></a>
+<a id="org9f566de"></a>

 # tafsir.sh

-<a id="org5884ffa"></a>
+<a id="org309ef86"></a>

 ## SYNOPSIS

 tafsir.sh -a|--ayaat verse(s) -s|--suwar sûrah(s) -f|--tafsir-format format of the tafsir files to generate: txt || htm -h|--help -J|--juz -H|--hizb -R|--rub-ul-hizb -P|--page-number -t|--txt-tafasir -x|--htm-tafasir -o|--output-file-root

-<a id="orge060f09"></a>
+<a id="org1676a8e"></a>

 ## DESCRIPTION

-This script, if given zekr/tanzil translation/tafsir files with the "\*trans.zekr" extension, or the  "\*trans.zekr.7z" extension will generate/or show the tafsir one or more ayat, one or more suwar passed through the command line as follows:
+This script, if given zekr/tanzil translation/tafsir files with the &ldquo;\*trans.zekr&rdquo; extension, or the  &ldquo;\*trans.zekr.7z&rdquo; extension will generate/or show the tafsir one or more ayat, one or more suwar passed through the command line as follows:

 -a|--ayaat takes 3-digits designating the Sûrah number followed by 3 other digits for the given verse.
 For example: 005012  means:
 Sûrah 5, verse 12.
-Here one can provide verses in this format - one or more, quoted  for instance: '002102 005075 009105'.
+Here one can provide verses in this format - one or more, quoted  for instance: &rsquo;002102 005075 009105&rsquo;.
 One can also provide ayah numbers  in range.
 For instance:
-'001001\_001007'  in such case, the separating character between the two ayaat numbers has to be the underscore character: '\_'
+&rsquo;001001\_001007&rsquo;  in such case, the separating character between the two ayaat numbers has to be the underscore character: &rsquo;\_&rsquo;

 -f|--tafsir-format takes either htm or txt.
 Quoiting is not needed.
 This is the format in which the file should be generated.

 -s|--suwar takes  SûrahNumber  (without leading zeros).
 Here you can input many Sûrah names at the same time.
-For instance:  '1 9 107 50' ==> this is four Sûrah numbers.
+For instance:  &rsquo;1 9 107 50&rsquo; ==> this is four Sûrah numbers.
 The list of Sûrah  has to be quoted also.
 You can also provide Sûrah numbers in range.
 For instance:
-'100\_105', '1\_13' ...
-In such case, the separating character between the two Sûrah numbers has to also be the underscore character: '\_'
+&rsquo;100\_105&rsquo;, &rsquo;1\_13&rsquo; ...
+In such case, the separating character between the two Sûrah numbers has to also be the underscore character: &rsquo;\_&rsquo;

 -J|--juz generate tafsir for a given Juz, set of or range of Juz.
 -H|--hizb generate for Hizb, set of Hizb or range of Hizb.